trapcodeio/readable-setimeout/readme.md

 // Between [9000-11000]
 ```

-But this only means alot when you want the exact `second`
+This only means a lot when you want the exact `seconds`